djmetzle/djmetzle.github.io/_posts/2017-11-05-fizzbuzz-security-groups.md

 Is ping working?
 If not, go through the Troubleshooting steps.
 Otherwise, you can skip to the "Shell In" section.

-### Shell In

-Our instance should have an Elastic IP from the [last step](https://djmetzle.github.io/fizzbuzz/2017/11/01/fizzbuzz-dns.html).

 ### Troubleshooting

 Our instance doesn't want to connect.